-L. rubripinna may also be seen on sale with the names ‘mad barb‘, ‘sultan fish’, ‘maroon shark’ or ‘Hoven’s carp’.
+Both L. rubripinna and L. hoevenii are also referred to by the names ‘mad barb’, ‘sultan fish’, ‘maroon shark’ or ‘Hoven’s carp’.
 The first is particularly interesting because it refers to a phenomenon whereby the fish reportedly consume seeds and other parts of the Chaulmoogra tree (Hydnocarpus kurzii) and subsequently appear to be ‘intoxicated’, losing orientation and swimming erratically.
 Across some parts of its range it can therefore be poisonous to eat at certain times of the year.

 - Kottelat, M., 2001 - WHT Publications, Colombo: 1-198

 Fishes of Laos.

 - Kottelat, M., 2013 - Raffles Bulletin of Zoology Supplement 27: 1-663

 The fishes of the inland waters of southeast Asia: a catalogue and core bibiography of the fishes known to occur in freshwaters, mangroves and estuaries.

 - Rainboth, W. J., 1996 - FAO, Rome: 1-265